Coon 2: Hindsight: Cultural references

 Stanley Kubrick's 1971 film A Clockwork Orange is alluded to when the Coon attacks Mosquito and Mint Berry Crunch.
 The same music is also used: an excerpt from the overture of The Thieving Magpie by Gioachino Rossini.

 Captain Hindsight advises the NFL about Brett Favre, a professional American football player accused of sending pictures of his penis via mobile telephone.

 The creatures emerging from the dimensional tear are similar to those in the works of author H. P. Lovecraft and the Stephen King novella The Mist, as well as its film adaptation.
 Cthulhu is a monster from the works of horror/science fiction author H. P. Lovecraft.

 The character of Mosquito covers his nose with a Vuvuzela.
 Vuvuzelas were used in protest of the Deepwater Horizon oil spill.

-The episode also features self-references to the season nine episode "Free Willzyx" and season fourteen episode "201" by showing Willzyx the killer whale and Tom Cruise dead on the surface of the moon.
+The episode also features self-references to the season nine episode "Free Willzyx" and season fourteen episode "201" by showing Willzyx the killer whale and Tom Cruise dead on the surface of the Moon.

 Reception

 In its original American broadcast on October 27, 2010, the episode was watched by 2.755 million viewers, according to Nielsen Media Research, a slight drop in viewers since the previous episode.
 The episode received a 1.7 rating/3 share, meaning it was watched by 1.7 percent of the population and 3 percent of people watching television at the time of the episodes broadcast.
 As with the previous episode, "Coon 2: Hindsight" received a 1.6 rating/5 share among adult viewers between ages 18 and 49.
 Among male viewers between ages 18 and 34, the episode received a 3.6 rating/11 share.

-The episode received average reviews from critics.

 Josh Modell of The A.V.
 Club described the episode as "pretty one-note" giving it a C rating.